jindongjie/blog-vuepress-2025/docs/gentoo/My Gentoo Linux Upgrade Guide[dracut+systemdboot].md

 make tinyconfig
 ```
 And we is finally getting to the stage we can tweak something.
-Choose a good kernel configuration tool, i recommand nconfig, or menuconfig is also fine.
+Choose a good kernel configuration tool, i recommend nconfig, or menuconfig is also fine.
 ```bash
 make nconfig
 ```